mochetti/aero/README.md

 # aero

-useful files for diy aircraft competition
+Useful files for the aerodesign SAE competition